SABS-R3/software-engineering-day6/_episodes/08-continuous-integration.md

    - Remember to pull the changes you made on GitHub before commiting your fixes
 1. Read the contents of the `.flake8` file in your repository.
 What is it doing?
 1. \[optional\] read more about [GitHub's hosted runners](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners).
-1. \[optional\] read more about the [syntax for GitHub actions](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions).
+1. \[optional\] read more about the [syntax for GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions).
 1. \[optional, after completing exercises\] set up a similar workflow using [Travis CI](https://travis-ci.com/).

 ## 15:00 - Testing on multiple operating systems

-To ensure good portability of our software for all potential users, we should ideally be testing on Windows, Linux and macOS.
+To ensure good portability of software for all potential users, you should ideally be testing on Windows, Linux and macOS.
-We can do that using GitHub actions.
+You can do that using GitHub Actions.

-Information about the operating systems that GitHub actions supports can be found [in their documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources).
+Information about the operating systems that GitHub Actions supports can be found [in their documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources).
 At the time of writing, you can access virtual machines running Windows Server 2019, Ubuntu 20.04, Ubuntu 18.04, Ubuntu 16.04, and macOS Catalina 10.15.

-While not covered in this course, you can also use GitHub actions with [Docker](https://www.docker.com/), allowing you to test on many other environments than the defaults.
+While not covered in this course, you can also use GitHub Actions with [Docker](https://www.docker.com/), allowing you to test on many other environments than the defaults.
 You can also add [self hosted runners](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/adding-self-hosted-runners) if you need to run your CI on specific hardware that you own, or if you need to use software (such as Matlab) that you have local licenses for.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/eIf1KxNpn68" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. Remove the basic workflow file.
-We don't need that any more.
+You don't need that any more.
 1. Add a status badge to your repository's `README.md` file.
 1. Create a new workflow file to test your repository on Windows, Linux and macOS.
-   - Use a build matrix with the following:
+Use a build matrix with the following:
 ```yml
 os: [windows-latest, macos-latest, ubuntu-latest]
 ```